26 – 30 June 2023

 - provide participants with a sound knowledge of the legal frameworks pertaining to disaster management activities and the role of human rights in the prevention and response to natural and technological disasters;

-- raise awareness on the critical role of human rights in disaster settings, and therefore favour a more human-rights sensitive approach to disaster management;
+- raise awareness on the critical role of human rights in disaster settings, and therefore favour a more human rights-sensitive approach to disaster management;

 - engage participants in exchanges of ideas and experiences so as to foster academic and professional cooperation among all those involved.

-Participants will have access to on-line resources ahead of the sessions, so as to favour their active participation during classes and improve the learning experience.
+Participants will have access to online resources ahead of the sessions, so as to favour their active participation during classes and improve the learning experience.

 The course is divided into five sub-modules, one for each day of classes:

-· Introduction to International Human Rights Law (IHRL) and Disasters, providing a general introduction on international disaster law and IHRL and addressing the primary role of the affected State in disaster management activities as well as the possibility for humanitarian assistance interventions by other states and actors;
+· Introduction to International Human Rights Law (IHRL) and Disasters, providing a general introduction to international disaster law and IHRL and addressing the primary role of the affected State in disaster management activities as well as the possibility for humanitarian assistance interventions by other states and actors;

 · Actors in Humanitarian Assistance and Protection, focusing on non-State actors that have a role in disaster management activities, especially in those related to human rights protection.
 Specific sessions will be devoted to the role of the UN and its agencies, of the EU, of corporate actors and of Non-Governmental Organizations (or similar entities, such as the IFRC);